villasv/aws-airflow-stack/README.md

     AWS doesn't provide minute-level granularity on SQS metrics, only 5 minute aggregates.
-Also, CloudWatch stamps aggregate metrics with their initial timestamp, meaning that the latest SQS metric used on the load average estimation is continuously changing, being stable only on the period already past - that is, 10 minutes ago.
-This means that the load metric is always at least 5~10 minutes delayed, so to avoid oscillating allocations the alarm trigger has a 10 minutes cooldown.
+Also, CloudWatch stamps aggregate metrics with their initial timestamp, meaning that the latest stable SQS metrics are from 10 minutes in the past.
+This is why the load metric is always 5~10 minutes delayed.
+To avoid oscillating allocations, the alarm action has a 10 minutes cooldown.

 ## Contributing